Dear readers of ADxS.org, please forgive the disruption.

 • Medium oxytocin response

-An unsupportive (cold, disinterested, dismissive) parenting style to children’s negative emotions caused them to have a flattened cortisol stress response and increased negative emotions.20
+A non-supportive (cold, disinterested, dismissive) parenting style in response to the children’s negative emotions resulted in a flattened cortisol stress response and increased negative emotions.22

 1.6.
 Attachment styles and ADHD

 One study reported 29% secure and 71% insecure attachment in boys with ADHD, with the insecure-ambivalent attachment style predominating.
-There were 2.3 traumatic life events cited.21 Another study also found a strong correlation between insecure attachment style and ADHD.22 Another study found more ambivalent and disorganized attachment representations in children with ADHD.
+2.3 traumatic life events were mentioned.23 Another study also found a strong correlation between insecure attachment style and ADHD.24 Another study found more ambivalent and disorganized attachment representations in children with ADHD.
 Avoidant attachment style was not more common.
-The results were independent of comorbid ODD, parents’ educational level, quality of the parent-child relationship, or perceived parental competence.23
+The results were independent of comorbid ODD, parents’ educational level, the quality of the parent-child relationship or perceived parental competence.25 Another study also found problems in the attachment of people with ADHD to their parents.26

-Another study did not find any correlation, but was based on self-reports by those affected.24 In our opinion, it is questionable whether children can adequately assess the security of their attachment to their parents themselves.
-Children are not likely to have a benchmark for this (during childhood).
-Otherwise, it would be inexplicable that children form an - albeit dysfunctional - attachment even to abusive parents.
-In our view, the psychological injuries of an insecure attachment arise precisely from the dissonance of a subjectively perceived attachment to the objectively existing attachment.
-If a person is aware that the attachment figure is wrong in his or her values, injuries by this attachment figure are less harmful.
+Another study found no connection, but was based on self-reports by the people with ADHD.27 In our opinion, it is questionable whether children can adequately assess the security of their attachment to their parents themselves.
+Children are unlikely to have a benchmark for this (during childhood).
+Otherwise, it would be inexplicable that children develop an - albeit dysfunctional - bond even with abusive parents.
+In our view, the psychological injuries of an insecure attachment arise precisely from the dissonance between a subjectively perceived attachment and the objectively existing attachment.
+If a person is aware that the attachment figure is wrong in their values, injuries caused by this attachment figure are less damaging.

-There are statistically significant, albeit small in magnitude, associations between childhood attachment styles and salivary cortisol responses to acute stress in adulthood2526 27 28 and between attachment behaviors in adulthood and salivary cortisol responses in relationship conflict situations.2928
+There are statistically significant, albeit small, correlations between childhood attachment styles and salivary cortisol responses to acute stress in adulthood2829 30 31 and between attachment behavior in adulthood and salivary cortisol responses in relationship conflict situations.3231

-According to attachment theory, impulsivity, restlessness, negative attention seeking, hyperactivity, and lower concentration are presented as defensive reactions of a child with insecure attachment.
+According to attachment theory, impulsivity, restlessness, negative attention seeking, hyperactivity and reduced concentration are presented as defensive reactions of a child with an insecure attachment.

-Mothers of children with ADHD were portrayed as having30
+Mothers of children with ADHD were portrayed as33

 • Less rewarding

-• Intrusive (appropriate self-regulation of arousal states becomes more difficult)
+• More intrusive (appropriate self-regulation of arousal states is made more difficult)

 • Rigid boundaries in family interactions